 > Step #3 – Mix

-When your base and raw protein are about two-thirds cooked, add your mix of medium density vegetables on top of them, again using the base of root vegetables to elevate your food above the cooking water as best you can.
+When your base and protein are about halfway cooked, add your mix of medium-density vegetables on top of them, again using the base of root vegetables to elevate your food above the cooking water as best you can.
 Here, we are using cut broccoli and asparagus, sliced bell peppers, and shredded cabbage as our mix.

-If you are reheating a pre-cooked protein or cooking a shelled or scrambled egg, place it on top of your mix (shredded cabbage and similar veggies work well to suspend eggs above the cooking water).
-Before re-covering your meal, check to make sure you have enough water for about two more minutes of steaming.
+If you are reheating a pre-cooked protein or cooking one or more eggs as your protein, place it on top of your mix (shredded cabbage and similar veggies work well to suspend eggs above the cooking water).
+Before re-covering your meal, check to make sure you have enough water for about three more minutes of steaming.

 > Step #4 – Greens

 When your meal is about 30 seconds from being done, add your low density greens.
 In our example meal, we are using chopped cilantro.
-Cover and continue steaming briefly, before removing your meal from its heat source.
+Cover and continue steaming briefly, before removing your meal from its heat source and letting the meal sit covered for a minute or two.

 > Step #5 – Garnish, Dress & Serve